Background to the Birth of King Edward VI

 The following year King Edward VI contracted smallpox.
 Although he survived the illness it had taken a toll on his health and he was much weakened.
 In the Spring of 1553 Edward was again taken ill and it was believed that he was dying.

 Neither Dudley nor Protestant Edward wanted the heir to the throne, Catholic Lady Mary, to succeed.
-King Edward VI signed a document known as the Devise for the Succession which passed the succession to lady Jane Grey, granddaughter of Mary Brandon, Henry VIII’s younger sister.
+King Edward VI signed a document known as the Devise for the Succession which passed the succession to Lady Jane Grey, granddaughter of Mary Brandon, Henry VIII’s younger sister.

 Death and Succession

 King Edward VI died on 6th July 1553.
 As per the Devise for the Succession, Lady Jane Grey succeeded as Queen, but the death of Edward and her succession were not made public until 10th July 1553.
+To the annoyance of the Duke of Northumberland, Jane declared that she would never allow her husband to be King.

 Northumberland had hoped to capture both Mary and Elizabeth, but they had outwitted him and when he saw that huge numbers of people turned out for Mary he decided to change sides.